JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

 There are few important things to keep in mind when working with these structures:

 - All state labels are of type `StateLabel`.
-- All operator labels are of type `OuterLabel`, a composite type that holds two `StateLabel`s (one for the Ket, and one for the Bra).
+- All operator labels are of type `OpLabel`, a composite type that holds two `StateLabel`s (one for the Ket, and one for the Bra).
 - Because the label-to-coefficient map is stored as a `Dict`, the components of a QuDirac object are unordered.

 ---